Tiamat-Tech/Llama2-Code-Interpreter/README.md

 python3 chatbot.py --mode_path <your-model-path>
 ```

-Then, open your web browser and navigate to the URL displayed in the console.
+Replace `<your-model-path>` with the path to the model file you want to use.
+(Usally I recommend you to use chat-type model e.g. `meta-llama/Llama-2-13b-chat`)

+Please let me know if you need help with a specific part of this setup process.

 ## Contributions

 Contributions, issues, and feature requests are welcome!
-Feel free to check [issues page](url_to_your_issues_page).
+Feel free to check [issues page](https://github.com/SeungyounShin/Llama2-Code-Interpreter/issues).

 ## License